 Season with salt, pepper, basil (preferably fresh), and olive oil.

 The mixed flavors of the fresh vegetables are the perfect addition to the expressed meaty taste of Shepherd’s pie.
 Moreover, fresh vegetable salads are a great choice for potato-containing dishes, as they oppose the potato blandness and add more character to the dish.

-Greek salad contains tomatoes, cucumbers, olives, and feta cheese (or mozzarella, if that’s your preference).
+Greek salad contains tomatoes, cucumbers, olives, and feta cheese — I sometimes like to use mozzarella.
 Chop the cucumbers and tomatoes into rougher pieces, throw the olives in (whole), and mix everything in a bowl.